The College of William and Mary will face numerous changes this upcoming academic year, particularly in the structuring of the College administration.

 According to Suzanne Clavet, the College of William and Mary’s director of Media Relations, while the structure of student affairs will be new, student services will remain intact.

 The changes were announced after the departure of Harris, who was slated to become the new associate vice president of student affairs and dean of students at Duke University.
-However, her employment at Duke was terminated before it was scheduled to start.
+However, her employment at Duke was halted before it was scheduled to start.
+It is not clear why she did not assume this role.

 After leaving, Harris made public statements on Instagram detailing structural and professional problems at the College.
 She also said some individuals at the College reached out to Duke to discuss personnel issues surrounding her.